What is a Tariff?

 Latest Developments

-Baseline Tariff: A universal 10% tariff on all imports to the U.S. took effect on April 5, 2025.
-This applies to imports from countries such as the United Kingdom, Singapore, Brazil, and others.
+Baseline Tariff: A universal 10 % tariff on all imports took effect on April 5 2025.

-Specific Sector Tariffs: Additional tariffs include a 25% tax on foreign-made cars and increased levies on steel, aluminum, and goods from China, Mexico, and Canada
+Specific Sector Tariffs: Additional measures include a 25 % tax on foreign‑made cars and increased levies on steel, aluminum, and goods from China, Mexico, and Canada.